 Yes, the big names will sell you a “Smart” Wi-FI enabled washing machine or tumble dryer, but the marketing doesn’t match the reality.
 For example:

 - Cloud connected.
-Generally yes, the remote diagnostic figure can be useful…
+Generally yes, the remote diagnostic feature can be useful…

 - Friendly UI.
 I suppose having a cute mobile app to programme the machine might be nice, but you need to be standing in front of the machine to load it, so just twiddle the knobs…Pointless.